arthur-e/swc-workshop/sql-intro-ecology/Databases-and-SQL.md

     SELECT count(*), sum(weight)
       FROM surveys;

-Let's output this number in kilograms rounded to three decimal places.

-    SELECT round(sum(weight) / 1000.0, 3)
-      FROM surveys;

 There are other aggregation functions that allow us to compute summary statistics.

     SELECT min(weight), max(weight), avg(weight)
       FROM surveys;

 These numbers may be useful for validating or exploring our data; for instance, is the maximum weight 99 a real weight here?
+It's also kind of neat to think about the total weight or biomass that has entered this survey.
-But these numbers aren't very meaningful scientifically because they span so many dissimilar species and survey years.
+But these numbers aren't very meaningful scientifically because they span so many survey years and so many dissimilar species.
-**However, we can calculate aggregates within groups using a `GROUP BY` clause.**
+**If we want to aggregate within groups, such as within years or within species, we can add a `GROUP BY` clause to our query.**

     SELECT species_id, count(species_id)
       FROM surveys